joeybright/gulp-static-starter/README.md

 ## To get started

-Make sure npm and bower are installed, then install dependencies for npm:
+Make sure npm and bower are installed, then install dependencies using npm:

       npm install